SMaciej/MyTaskREST/README.md

 # MyTaskREST
-Simple school project for PiS classes
+Simple school project for PiS classes.

+You have to run REST API server included in "WebAPI" catalog first.